Why your company needs a menopause policy

 In Rooney v Leicester City Council (2021) the Employment Appeal Tribunal found that the menopause can qualify as a disability where symptoms did have a significant impact on day-to-day activities and are likely to last longer than 12 months.
 The claimant had been suffering insomnia (causing fatigue), light headedness, confusion, stress, depression, anxiety, palpitations, memory loss, poor concentration, migraine, hot flushes and sweating for two years.
 Due to these symptoms she had forgotten to attend events, meetings and appointments, lost possessions, forgotten to lock her car and house when leaving them, and left the iron and cooker on.
 She spent long periods in bed due to the fatigue.
 While not all women will experience the menopause in the same way, those who do qualify as disabled are protected under the Equality Act 2010.

+Worryingly, a survey by the CIPD found more than 10% of women going through the menopause felt discriminated against.
 One survey found that 13 per cent of women who suffered ill health due to the menopause had to go through a disciplinary procedure.
-Where a policy is found to impact harshly on women experiencing menopause symptoms, this could give rise to claims of indirect disability discrimination.

 Retain talent and improve diversity

 There are more than 4.3 million working women aged 45-60 in the UK, so menopause affects a huge number of the workforce.
 Almost 900,000 women in the UK left their jobs because of symptoms of the menopause, and a further 25 per cent of those surveyed have considered resigning.
 14% have gone part time because of the menopause.

 One in five women passed on the chance to go for a promotion they would have otherwise considered and for many women this comes at a time when they might otherwise be moving into senior management roles.
 Supporting women through the menopause could contribute to achieving a diverse senior leadership, and all the benefits that brings.

 Get ahead before it becomes a problem